Central Pivot Range (CPR) Trading Strategy

 CPR BULLISH ENTRY METHOD

-- Use 5 mins time frame for intraday trading.
+- Use a 5-minute time frame for intraday trading.
 Add CPR indicator.

 - then you have to buy that stock ABOVE BULLISH reversal candlestick pattern